PlatformUse CasesPricing PlansResourcesCompany

 Hotel rooms, on the other hand, run the risk of looking too similar, too hard to differentiate.
 Still, large hotels offer a wide variety of rooms, each with their own unique features and amenities.
 Hotels, then, can benefit by showcasing these features on their listings so that hotel guests can get excited about their hotel stay.
 Who doesn’t want to spend an evening in a hotel’s hot tub?

-Consistency: The impact of Airbnb on the Hotel and hospitality industry’s offerings.
+What was the impact of Airbnb on the hotel and hospitality industry’s offerings?

 When thinking about the impact of Airbnb on the hotel and hospitality industry, it’s also important to consider the wide range of offerings available on the platform.